-Join Garrick Chow for an in-depth discussion in this video Routing, part of Up and Running with FL Studio.
+Join Garrick Chow for an in-depth discussion in this video Routing, part of Learning FL Studio.

 In the last movie, we looked at the mixer and we kind of saw that each individual instrument…ends up on each Insert, which allows us to adjust the levels of the instruments relative to each other--…in other words, to mix the sounds together.…But what determines which instrument gets routed through with insert channel?…Let's play the song for a moment, but before I do that, let me go back to my playlist here.…Let's set my playhead back to the beginning.…I'm going to unmute the guitar track, and I'm just going to mute the automation tracks for…now, so we can just listen to the instruments.
 THere we go.…I'll bring the mixer back, and let's give it a listen. (music playing)…All right, so by listening to that, we can hear that the kick drum is on Insert 1.…

 Now we're also hearing the guitar and the keyboard there, and they didn't seem to be…on their own inserts, and I'll address that in just a moment.…Now, let me just play again. (music playing)…So we can clearly hear that the kick drum is on Insert number one.…

 Audio Foundations: EQ and Filterswith Brian Lee White2h 29m Appropriate for all